pymupdf/PyMuPDF/docs/page.rst

    .. method:: get_textbox(rect, textpage=None)

       * New in v1.17.7
-      * Changed in v1.19.0
+      * Changed in v1.19.0: add ``textpage`` parameter

       Retrieve the text contained in a rectangle.

       :arg rect-like rect: rect-like.
       :arg textpage: a :ref:`TextPage` to use.
-If omitted, a textpage will be created and deleted again afterwards.
+If omitted, a new, temporary textpage will be created.

       :returns: a string with interspersed linebreaks where necessary.
 Changed in v1.19.0: It is based on dedicated code.
 A tyical use is checking the result of :meth:`Page.search_for`: